vicariousdrama/nodeyez/index.md

 Nodeyez is a project that contains a variety of python [scripts](./scripts) to produce images based on your Bitcoin Node

-Images can be displayed
-* to video output such as an attached screen on a Raspberry Pi
-* in a website dashboard for browser based acess

-In addition, some scripts have support for reporting data to a local [Blockclock Mini](https://blockclockmini.com/).

-Scripts can be run on their own, or run continuously in the background as a service on system startup.
+Scripts can be run on their own, or configured as a background service on system startup.

 ## Sample Panels Created by Nodeyez